leviathanbadger/cc-web-components/PROJECT-PLAN.md

         Attach event listeners for pointer down/move (Lit allows standard DOM listeners in templates or manual in connectedCallback).

-      - If not using Lit, we would create a class extending HTMLElement, attach a shadow root in the constructor (`this.attachShadow({ mode: 'open' })`), then manually append child elements or clone a template.
-We would also set up pointer event listeners in the element.

       - Either way, inside those event handlers, we might call our Rust functions.
 For instance, on pointermove, we calculate deltaX and call `process_drag(deltaX)` from WASM to get a new value, then update this.value.
 Or, we can keep the logic in JS for now (e.g. increment